kevinolega/callcentertrainingtips/start.md

 If you're not all three or not commited to become the person you need to be to succeed, then helping you is a waste of time.

-## Do You Want Help From A Knowledgeable Persons?
+## Do You Want Help From A Knowledgeable Person?

 If you are interested in private lessons, please visit our affiliate website and hire an English tutor.